Table of contents

 Building a rich customer base through CRM: By using marketing automation along with CRM, the customer can have a fine journey from visitor to customer.
 The integration between CRM and marketing automation ensures that your sales department gets the full picture of the prospect's interactions with your company.
 The sales department has the complete customer journey in view and knows exactly which marketing interactions the prospect has already had.

-Supplement to Customer Data Platform (CDP).: CDP collects all your customer data from all your data sources to create a comprehensive customer profile from this.
+Supplement to Customer Data Platform (CDP): CDP collects all your customer data from all your data sources to create a comprehensive customer profile from it.
 Marketing automation plays an important role in this because it collects a lot of information about user behavior on your website and emails.
 You can then use this data to create personalized content.

 Dynamic content: Marketing automation uses the collected data to create dynamic content for potential customers.
 This content is specifically targeted to the visitor at that moment, with the system expecting the content displayed to have the highest probability of interaction.